zhaoziheng/SAT-DS/README.md

 Based on this data collection, we build an universal segmentation model for 3D radiology scans driven by text prompts (check this [repo](https://github.com/zhaoziheng/SAT) and our [paper](https://arxiv.org/abs/2312.17183)).

 ### News
 🎉 To save your time from downloading and preprocess so many datasets, we offer shortcut download links of 42/72 datasets in SAT-DS, which allow reattribution with licenses such as CC BY-SA.
-Find them in [dropbox](https://www.dropbox.com/scl/fo/gsr7wqh9s5wc2rfsmg08j/AJ98Hfn-FbkroCEXDEIlgkw?rlkey=ubx2nkisroks3vbkopgm3jxyz&st=60l9ybda&dl=0) and [baiduyun](https://pan.baidu.com/s/1hg5RFuU2aEUveP2yP5XlOA?pwd=dpe3). **All these datasets are preprocessed and packaged by us for your convenience, ready for immediate use upon download and extraction.** Download the datasets you need and unzip them in `data/nii`, these datasets can be used immediately with the paired jsonl files in `data/jsonl`, check Step 3 below for how to use them.
+Find them in [dropbox](https://www.dropbox.com/scl/fo/gsr7wqh9s5wc2rfsmg08j/AJ98Hfn-FbkroCEXDEIlgkw?rlkey=ubx2nkisroks3vbkopgm3jxyz&st=60l9ybda&dl=0).

+**All these datasets are preprocessed and packaged by us for your convenience, ready for immediate use upon download and extraction.** Download the datasets you need and unzip them in `data/nii`, these datasets can be used immediately with the paired jsonl files in `data/jsonl`, check Step 3 below for how to use them.
 Note that we respect and adhere to the licenses of all the datasets, if we incorrectly reattribute any of them, please contact us.

 ### What we have done in building SAT-DS:
   - Collect as many public datasets as possible for 3D medical segmentation, and compile their basic information;